Content Map Terms

 How is it diagnosed?

-There is no one test for this problem.
-Your doctor may ask questions about your past health and then examine you.
-The doctor may press on areas and move your hand and wrists in certain ways to see if that causes pain.
+Your doctor may ask about your health.
+They'll then examine you by pressing on your arm.
+They may also move your hand and wrist in certain ways to see if that causes pain.
 These tests will show the doctor if your pain is in your elbow and where in the elbow it is.

 How is golfer's elbow treated?